appeltje-c/robot-arm/README.md

 * api - A NodeJS project displaying backend technology using MongoDB and Websocket connectivity
 * model - The Mesh and armature of the Crane modelled in Blender
-* ops - A React Application visualizing the Crane displaying frontend technology using React Three Fiber and the API over Websockets for the telemetry data.
+* hmi - A React Application visualizing the Crane displaying frontend technology using React Three Fiber and the API over Websockets for the telemetry data.

 ## Running the project